mral-cmu/assignment2-handout/README.md

 ```

 The estimation result for $x$ and $y$ looks similar but the EKF enables us to get
 reliable state estimates for heading as well.
-As in KF, EKF also outputs the uncertainty.

 ![](example-output-2_4.png)

+In practice, with nonlinear measurement models the accuracy of EKF is higher
+than KF.

+While many advanced techniques have been proposed for localization, the EKF is
+still widely used in industry and academia.
+Recently it was used for the Orion
+Absolute Navigation (NVA) subsystem onboard the Orion spacecraft during the
+Artemis-I mission to the Moon orbit [3].

 ## Grading with AutoLab
 TODO